ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 }
 ```

-The corresponding div in the website needs to use the key (headerLoginDesktop) e.g. as an id:
+The corresponding div in the website needs to use the key `headerLoginDesktop`, e.g. as an ID:

 ```
 <ul class="inline-list c-nav-meta" id="headerLoginDesktop">